emmawalshdev/living-landscapes/README.md

 * **Contact Us Form**
     * The contact form includes the necessary information required by the team.
     * Several fields are required and the user will be alerted by a message if a required field has not been filled in.
     * Due to the nature of consultation, prices on quotations were not provided on this form; as requested by the team.
-The forms acts as a general enquiry submission.
+The form acts as a general inquiry submission.
     * This feature was created using a Bootstrap 4 form and JavaScript.

 * **Meet the Team**